Updated: November 30th, 2020

-One of the things I hear all the time about traveling is that it’s become far too touristic.
-With flights getting cheaper every day and the world become much safer, people are traveling more than ever.
+One of the things I hear all the time about travelling is that it’s become far too touristic.
+With flights getting cheaper every day and the world become much safer, people are travelling more than ever.
 Then there’s the internet, which has opened so many different opportunities for travel, whether it’s staying at a locals house or renting a mansion in France.
 This can be good and bad.
 It’s good because more people get to expand their universe and experience another culture, which usually enhances one’s life.
 The bad thing is that places become too crowded and suddenly lose their appeal.
 In fact, there are many positives and negatives, far too much to go over in this single article.

 Some places are obviously more crowded than others and one of the countries I hear so much about is France.
 However, when most people say that “France” is too touristic, they’re often talking about Paris, which is only one city in France.
-At the same time, if you talk to an avid traveler, they’ll likely tell you that even in Paris, if one leaves the touristic area, you can experience the “real Paris” without hordes of tourists.
-You just need to be willing to explore on your own, to ditch the common path, and to possibly just get lost for half a day.
+At the same time, if you talk to an avid traveller, they’ll likely tell you that even in Paris, if one leaves the touristic area, you can experience the “real Paris” without hordes of tourists.
+You just need to be willing to explore on your own, to ditch the common path, and possibly just get lost for half a day.

 This is one of the inspirations for me writing this article.
 I wanted to demonstrate that even in Paris or France in general, it’s possible to explore the country off the beaten path and/or to experience it on the cheap by embracing local traits.
 In fact, even though technology has brought more tourism, it can also help you live more like a local, such as helping you find a charming apartment to rent instead of a hotel.

 Food is another major expense of travelling.
 Too often, if you’re staying on the common tourist trail, you’ll end up eating in franchise restaurants or overpriced tourist-oriented joints.
 However, you could do what locals do and go grocery shopping!
 In France, for example, locals love to buy bread, cheese, and meat.
 Combined with a cheap bottle of wine, you can eat like a local and save a lot of money at the same time.
 If preparing your own food is not an option, ask locals where they eat.
-Typically, locals know of much cheaper and more authentic places that likely aren’t far from where you’d be eating anyways.
+Typically, locals know of much cheaper and more authentic places that likely aren’t far from where you’d be eating anyway.
 Another way to save money is to eat locally produced cuisine and drink.
 For example, wine is cheap in France.
 Actually, it’s often cheaper than water!
 In some countries, beer is the cheapest drink you can buy.
 Learn what types of food are cheap in the country you’re visiting and stick to those.
 Here are some tips on what to eat in Strasbourg, France.

 If you’re travelling around a country, transportation can add up.
 There are so many ways to travel around, including local flights, trains, buses, and rental cars.
 If you’re in an expensive country like France, overnight trains are often the least expensive option.
 Another option is to rideshare, using a site like Bla Bla Car to find locals driving to your destination of choice.
 You would then simply pay them a small fee and jump in the car with them.
 What a great way to meet locals and travel cheap!
 Buses are usually another option and depending on the country you’re visiting, can be as cheap as $1, if booked far in advance.
 Learn more about how to book transportation around the world by clicking here.